 How does the bladder work?

-The actually physical source of the problem may be hormonal, nerve or muscle related.
-The sphincter, pelvic floor or bladder muscle could have weakened or not be functional properly.
+The actual, physical source of the problem may be hormonal, nerve or muscle related.
+The sphincter, pelvic floor or bladder muscle could have weakened or not be functioning properly.
 Factors such as weight, alcohol, prescriptions, caffeine or even a urinary tract infection may come into play.

 In an exam at Southern Oklahoma Women’s Health, we will determine what category of incontinence you have: